jmooring/dart-sass-snap/README.md

 Dart Sass is the reference implementation of Sass, written in Dart.

-Sass is a style sheet language that’s compiled to CSS.
+Sass is a style sheet language that is transpiled to CSS.
 It allows you to use variables, nested rules, mixins, functions, and more, all with a fully CSS-compatible syntax.
 Sass helps keep large style sheets well-organized and makes it easy to share design within and across projects.

 Documentation: <https://sass-lang.com>